ialfina/revised-id-pud/README.md

 # revised-ud_indonesian-pud
-Revised UD Indonesian PUD Treebank
+Revised UD Indonesian PUD Treebank (Gold Standard Dependency Treebank dalam Bahasa Indonesia)

 We revised the UD Indonesian PUD Treebank provided by UD (https://universaldependencies.org/treebanks/id_pud/index.html) so that it conforms to the Indonesian grammar.